carrotIndustries/pluto-fw/README.md

 - Useless customisation (Key beep frequency, etc.)
 - greater than 1 year battery life (estimate based on current consumption)

+## Assisted calibration
+Aside from being a cool nerd gadget pluto's main purpose is accurately telling the time.
+To do so, the RTC needs to be calibrated to compensate for the crystal's error.
+To simplify this, the firmware can now assist the user by keeping track of how long it's been since the time has last been set.
+The process goes like this (`acal` in the time menu):

+- **ME**asure: press enter when the minute changs on the reference clock, the time difference will be shown
+- **S**econds since **L**ast set: shows how long it's been since the time has been set in units of 100 seconds
+- P**PM**: shows the calculated deviation in units of 10ppb, may display "over" when the valued exceeds the displayable range
+- **CAL**ibration **st**ore: takes the calculated ppm value, subtracts it from the current calibration value and updates the calibration
+- **ADJ**ust: corrects the time by the measured value.
+Correction only takes place when the correction value can be applied without overflow, PM flashed while correction is pending.

 # Architectural overview
 To simplify development, the pluto firmware can be compiled to run on Linux.
 User interface (LCD screen and buttons) is provided by a Gtk+